 Step 1 Run TuneCable Spotify Music Downloader

 Check what OS you are running.
 Install the Windows version or Mac version on your computer.
 Then start this program.
 Meanwhile, you will see the primary interface with two download options - app mode and web player mode.
-The app mode requires the Spotify app and saves the original quality at 1x to 10x the speed, while the web player mode works via accessing the embedded Spotify web player and keeps the original Spotify audio quality at 10x fast speed.
+The app mode requires the Spotify app and saves the original quality at up to 10x the speed, while the web player mode works via accessing the embedded Spotify web player and keeps the original Spotify audio quality at 10x fast speed.
 Pick a mode as needed and log in to your Spotify account.

 Step 2 Change the Output Parameters

 Move to the "Settings" tab in the left bar.
 In the interface, you will see available output settings.
 Adjust the parameters according to your need before entering a conversion.

 To better organize the Spotify playlists, we can choose to export all songs in one playlist to one folder.
 Set "Playlist" in the "Output Organized" setting.
 Then the songs you download in this batch will be stored in one folder on the local PC.

 To make sure the songs you've downloaded can be organized in the same order as the original playlist, you can add the "Playlist Index" option in the "Output File Name" setting.

 The "Auto" option in the "Output Format" ensures you can download songs from Spotify in the original format and quality.
 Since Spotify stores songs as MP3 files originally, the original format should be MP3.
 Or you can change the Output Format to MP3 manually.